A career as an interpreter is one of the most sought-after careers involving Japanese.

 The government hires interpreters for various purposes.
 E.g., you may translate papers or audio recordings for such jobs.
 You can also get the option to serve as an on-site interpreter at meetings and events.

-There are also international organizations at the local, national, and international levels.
+International organizations exist at the local, national, and global levels.
 For example, the UN, the Asia-Pacific Economic Cooperation, and embassies have employment openings.

 (ii) Japanese companies and Private sector